rodalbuyeh/pyspark-k8s-boilerplate/README.md

 THASSIT

 - NOTE you can add an environment varibale for PYSPARK_CONFIG_DIR and it'll override the baked-in config
+- should prob put a burb in the readme on config management

 References:
 - https://github.com/mehd-io/pyspark-boilerplate-mehdio